MinnPost/object-sync-for-salesforce/docs/extending-pull.md

 When passing a value with this hook, it needs to be in the format `Y-m-d\TH:i:s\Z`.
 The plugin converts its own value to a GMT date, so you may want to keep up with this precedent for consistency.

+Note: if you change this value using the hook, the plugin will store it when it saves queries.
+This means that if you use the filter and then decide you don't want to use the filter, you'll need to reset this date.
+You can do this in one of two ways:

+1. Resave your fieldmap.
+2. Run the filter without a date parameter.
+For example, if you use `$pull_trigger_field_value = gmdate( 'Y-m-d\TH:i:s\Z' );`, the value will be reset to the value of `now()`, and once that value is saved, you can stop using the filter.

 ```php
 // example to use another datetime value.
 // the value needs to be a gmdate, formatted for Salesforce: 'Y-m-d\TH:i:s\Z'.